AyushPrateek1/AyushPrateek1.github.io/README.md

 # Coding-Week-Ayush-Prateek-
-Contains tasks which I've made.
+This repo contains tasks which I've made.
+The website has been hosted as well.